-Scattering cremated ashes at sea or on rivers is great way to give a loved one a really nice send-off and research suggests that those who scatter find the presence of water after that very comforting.
+Scattering ashes at sea or on a river is great way to give a loved one a really nice send-off and research suggests that those who scatter find the presence of water after that very comforting.

-You can choose to scatter the ashes from a boat or the shore – the ocean, the river, a lake or a canal.
+You can choose to scatter the ashes from a boat or the shoreline / riverbank.
 The choice is yours and each has it advantages…

 Advantages for a boat – no chance of being intruded upon, it is more private and you can reach more inaccessible places.
 Likely feel more of an occasion.

-Advantages for a shore line – no cost, choose your own timings and durations, no chance of seasickness!
+Advantages for a shore line – no additional cost, choose your own timings and duration, no chance of seasickness!

 If scattering funeral ashes on water, particularly from a boat you may wish consider getting an urn or container fit for the purpose.
 There are two main reason for this: